barahudcova/visualizing_lenia_parameter_space/README.md

 # Visualizing the Structure of Lenia Parameter Space

 This code is used to automatically attribute to each single-channel Lenia one of four dynamical classes.
+You can see the results [here](https://lenia-explorer.vercel.app/).

 ## How to use:
 1. Install the requirements in requirements.txt